n8williams/auctane_ex/README.md

 This application is setup as an umbrella application, to allow for ease of future development.
 This approach was meant to focus on project structuring more than the requirements might have laid out initially.

-Wherever a `NOTE:` is present, this is overly verbose commenting that would not typically go in a project, but os present to remind Nate of certain rationales and talking points.
+Wherever a `NOTE:` is present, this is an overly verbose comment section that would not typically go in a project.
+These are to remind Nate of certain rationales and talking points.

 ## OS/package dependencies
 This project assumes you have `Elixir 1.11.4` with `OTP 23.2.3`.
 One can isolate this project's packages using `asdf` with the `.tool-versions` file and `asdf` commands, such as `asdf install`.